 What should taxpayers do during this critical period?

 The following two months will be critical for both the Indian government as well as Indian taxpayers.
 It may determine the success of the initial roll-out of the Indian e-invoicing reform.
 Since there is no delay in the October deadline, businesses in the scope must adopt the new schema in a timely manner.
-Considering that the scope will eventually cover all businesses, it could be an advantage to become an early adopter, even if the threshold limit does not cover your business now.
-All in all, the risk of becoming liable for unexpected GST charges is particularly great, if you do not choose the path of proactive compliance.
+Considering that the scope will eventually cover all businesses, taxpayers must be prepared for the new deadlines that might be published in the upcoming days to cover smaller businesses.
+Especially, taxpayers that are removed from the scope, namely taxpayers with a threshold limit of above 100 Crore rupees but below 500 Crore rupees, should expect a new deadline for the uptake of e-invoicing very soon.
+However, recent communication on the API Sandbox portal (GST portal) indicates that the voluntary adoption of e-invoicing for businesses that fall outside of the mandate scope does not seem possible for the time being.